mrkkrp/kill-or-bury-alive/README.md

 ## API

-Before I describe the API, you need to know about a notion that this package uses: *buffer designator*.
+Before I describe the API, you need to know about a notion that this package
+uses: *buffer designator*.

 *Buffer designator* is something that can define particular sort of buffers.
 In `kill-or-bury-alive` buffer designator is either:

 * a string — regular expression to match name of buffer, this sort of buffer designator represents all buffers with matching names;

 * a symbol — major mode of buffer, this represents all buffers that have such major mode and modes derived from it.

-That's it, pretty simple (and useful!).

 ----